 Remember, you don't need to know everything, you just need to know where to look for the information.
 This Yearbook Suite unit should be your first resource, along with the other 11 units of the curriculum.
+Forms and other new adviser items can be found under Curriculum at yearbookhelp.com and at walsworthyearbooks.com/yearbooksuite.
 Here are additional resources you should know about and have close at hand to answer your yearbook questions.

 WALSWORTHYEARBOOKS.COM Our website is full of information, ideas and assistance, and is the path for reaching Members Only, the Marketing Your Book section, Idea File magazine and our Showcase galleries.
 MEMBERS ONLY Your personalized online home, Members Only is full of resources, including status reports regarding production and Online Sales, access to Online Design, W eCare, Support Download, and a web ladder.
 YEARBOOKHELP.COM Walsworth has made it easy for you to get the answers to any question you have about yearbook, including help with Online Design.
 Just click on yearbookhelp.com from Members Only or Online Design.
+The Yearbook Suite can also be found in the Curriculum section of this site.
 SUPPORT DOWNLOAD Located in Members Only, Support Download contains Enhancements and ClikArt for InDesign users.
 WIECARE Located in Members Only; provides live, online desktop support from our technicians via screen-sharing with your computer.
 SALES AND MARKETING CENTRAL Located in Members Only, you can track sales goals, enter in-school sales, track and market directly to non-buyers, and get detailed financial and distribution reports.
 MARKETING YOUR BOOK At walsworthyearbooks.com/marketing, this section contains Customized Marketing, manuals and many marketing items to help you tell students and parents how to buy a yearbook.
 ONLINE SALES Puts yearbooks and ads sales online for the convenience of your buyers; credit cards and PayPal accepted 24/7 and you can easily access reports.
 YEARBOOKFOREVER.COM This is the place online where you send parents and students to buy a yearbook and ads using Online Sales.
 MARKETING QUESTIONS Send any questions about marketing to marketingyearbooks@walsworth.com.
 PLANNING KIT AND STARTER KIT Walsworth items sent to your school to help you plan, create, submit and market your yearbook.
 ADVISER TIMELINE Located in Planning Kit, this item will help you get started on your first visit of the year with your yearbook rep. With a calendar and deadline planner, it will keep you on track all year.
 YEARBOOK BLUEPRINT Located in Planning Kit and available online; contains hot new trends, predesigned covers and endsheets, brainstorming tips, fonts, Formula Colors, and even sketch sheets to start developing a terrific theme.
 NATIONAL, REGIONAL, STATE AND LOCAL SCHOLASTIC PRESS ORGANIZATIONS See the appendix for a list of these groups.
 STUDENT PRESS LAW CENTER This is an organization that provides free legal advice to student media.
 Find them at splc.org.